n8powe/PupilLabs_FixationDetector/README.md

 added an optic flow estimation algorithm.

 This flow algorithm function also does gaze centering, and will output a retina centered video if specified as well as the optic flow for that video (if also specified).

+I added another script.
+It isn't finished, but it will calculate the motion statistics of the output estimated optic flow from the fixation finder script.
+It will also combine with the IMU data.